 Potato starch.
 Vegetable-based capsule: hydroxypropylmethylcellulose.

 This product does not contain allergens (in accordance with Regulation (EU) No 1169/2011) nor genetically modified organisms.

 Rediscover your daily vitality and restorative sleep with our perfect synergy of plants.

-Used by doctors in ancient Greece in case of insomnia, valerian helps to reduce fatigue and lethargy during the day.
+Used in ancient Greece in case of insomnia, valerian helps to reduce fatigue and lethargy during the day.
 It is known to act on certain chemical messages from the brain and help reduce stress and anxiety.

 Lemon balm, known for its soothing properties, has a calming effect and improves the quality of sleep.
 It is also useful in cases of anxiety and agitation.

 When combined, these plants work together to reduce sleep onset latency, minimise the risk of night-time waking and mitigate the harmful effects of stress.

 Lemon balm + Valerian: Detailed information